 IBPS and SSC both are the most sought jobs among the young graduates and carry high significance.
 These graduates consider IBPS and SSC jobs as their primary opportunities.
-They put a lot of hard work to perform exceedingly high in both exams as both exams have aptitude exams common.
+They put a lot of hard work to perform exceedingly high in both exams as these have aptitude test as common.
 Yet, it is important and necessarily obvious to understand the simpler points, which make them different.
-To provide greater clarity to aspirants regarding these points, Jagranjosh, the leading education solution-providing website, has come up with a detailed analysis, which is as follows-
+To provide greater clarity to aspirants regarding these points, Jagranjosh, the leading education website, has come up with a detailed analysis, which is as follows-

 SSC Jobs over IBPS

 The alloted time of preliminary exam for both exams is 1 hour .
 The number of sections is different for both exams.
 In IBPS, there are five sections, whereas in SSC exams, there are four sections.
 Besides this, to qualify IBPS exams you have to clear the sectional cut-offs for each of the five sections.
 Even though, SSC notifies about the sectional cutoffs after the exam.
 It might be in some cases that it fails to do so.